nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 ### C: Determine two-stage Left Turn Delay

-For a two-stage left turns, two situations can occur.
-(1) a bicycle arrives at the first leg during a green, stopping at the corner to wait for the next phase on the
+For a two-stage left turns, two situations can occur:
+- a bicycle arrives at the first stage during a green phase, only stopping at the corner to wait for the next signal phase for the second stage.

- a bicycle arrives at the first stage during a red and must wait for a green before proceeding to the second leg, to then wait for another green.
+- a bicycle arrives at the first stage during a red phase and must wait for the cycle to finish and turn green before proceeding to the second leg, to then wait for another green.

 Two-stage left turns may be computed as